-These little bites of deliciousness are made with crispy smashed buttery baby potatoes and are topped with tangy Greek yogurt, savory smoked salmon, lemon zest and herbs for the perfect spring appetizer.
+These little bites of deliciousness are made with crispy smashed buttery baby potatoes and are topped with tangy Greek yogurt, savory smoked salmon, lemon zest, and herbs for the perfect spring appetizer.

-These are great party or brunch foods but until we can safely gather again they make excellent solo snacks or to share with your family f you’re feeling generous.
+These are a great party or brunch foods but until we can safely gather again they make excellent solo snacks or to share with your family f you’re feeling generous.